Featured Open Source

 d3.
 Much of the logic around data fetching and side effects is done using

 redux-saga.
-The temporal bar charts are built using
+The temporal line charts are built using